We Drew Congressional Maps for Partisan Advantage. That Was the Point.

 “I propose that we draw the maps to give a partisan advantage to 10 Republicans and three Democrats, because I do not believe it’s possible to draw a map with 11 Republicans and two Democrats,” one of us said in 2016, as the North Carolina legislature drew new congressional maps.

 It’s a made-for-headlines statement, an apparent gaffe that reveals what everybody knows but nobody says.
-And on Tuesday, as the U.S. Supreme Court hears arguments in the landmark partisan gerrymandering case of Rucho v.
+And on Tuesday, as the U.S. Supreme Court hears arguments in the landmark partisan gerrymandering case Rucho v.
 Common Cause, it will likely take center stage again.

 That statement, though, was not a gaffe.
 It was a hyperbolic but necessary retort to ongoing litigation and the shifting goalposts imposed by a federal court.